 In the context of a FlowForce Server job, input parameters represent some arbitrary information supplied to the job based on which the job will execute in a particular way.
 Job input parameters are similar to function arguments in a programming language.
 Input parameters can be of various types (for example, file or directory references, text, numbers, Boolean values, and others).
 For some job types, FlowForce Server creates the input parameters automatically.

-When creating a job, you must specify the conditions (or criteria) that will trigger the job, known as triggers.
+When you create a job, you must specify conditions (or criteria) that will trigger the job.
+These conditions are known as triggers.
 FlowForce Server monitors any defined triggers and executes the job whenever the trigger condition is met.

 Steps define what the FlowForce Server job must actually do (for example, delete a file, execute a MapForce mapping, or send an email).
 In its simplest form, a step is just an operation with either failed or successful outcome, and it requires a function to be executed (see Execution step).
 However, there are also steps that provide means to execute other steps conditionally or in a loop (see Choose step, Error/success Handling step, and For-Each step).
 You can create as many steps as required within the same job, and you can set the order in which they must take place.

 In the context of a job, a function is an instruction understood by FlowForce Server that performs some operation on the target file system.
 A function can be one of the following:

 •A StyleVision transformation

 •A MapForce mapping